Teen Choice Award for Choice TV Villain

 The following is a list Teen Choice Award winners and nominees for Choice TV Villain.
 This award was first given out in 2007.

-The all-time winner in this category is Janel Parrish for her role as Mona Vanderwaal in Pretty Little Liars with four wins.
-Parrish is also the most nominated with 5 nominations and she is the only winner in this category who has won two years on a row twice (2012-2013, 2016-2017).
+The all-time winner in this category is Janel Parrish for her role as Mona Vanderwaal in Pretty Little Liars, with four wins.
+Parrish is also the most nominated, with 5 nominations.
+She is also the only winner in this category who has won two years in a row, twice (2012-2013, 2016–2017).

 The current Choice TV Villain winner is Cameron Monaghan for his roles as Jerome and Jeremiah Valeska in Gotham (2019).